RakhilML/Virtual-Classroom-Manager-Programming-Exercise/Exercise 1/BehavioralPatterns/README.md

 ## **Overview**

 This project demonstrates two behavioral design patterns — **Observer** and **Command** — in Java.
-Each pattern is implemented in a real-world scenario to provide a deeper understanding of how these patterns can be applied effectively.
+Each pattern is implemented using a use case to provide an understanding of how these patterns can be applied.

 ### **Project Structure**
 The project is structured as follows: